 SiteLint Audits are an all-in-one examination and analysis of your site to uncover issues that can impact Accessibility, Quality, Performance, Privacy, Security, and SEO.
 It also helps to gather runtime issues through Error and Console Tracking audit.

-- Accessibility – we help to identify accessibility issues and provide recommendations needed to fix and improve your product and services as well as to meet Web Content Accessibility Guidelines (WCAG) standard (2.0 and above).
+- Accessibility – digital accessibility is the practice of creating a website in such a way that everyone can use it regardless of disability type or severity of impairment.
+We help to identify accessibility issues and provide recommendations needed to fix and improve your product and services as well as to meet Web Content Accessibility Guidelines (WCAG) standard (2.0 and above).
 If your organization requires Section 508 conformance, you need a Voluntary Product Accessibility Template (VPAT).

 - Quality – identify dynamic URLs, determine page title, headings, meta content length, large images, and many more.
 Validate HTML and CSS as well as check for cross-browser compatibilities.

 - Performance – find out why your site is loading slow.

 - Privacy – determine whether best practices in security and privacy protection techniques are implemented.